With the Clubhouse GitLab integration you can link Stories to commits, branches and pull requests, as well as move Stories across your workflow.

 You may optionally include Confidential Comments.

-If you are not using GitLab's Group webhooks, be sure that you've added the GitHub Payload URL to the Integrations Settings for each Project that should send data to Clubhouse.
+If you are not using GitLab's Group webhooks, be sure that you've added the GitLab Payload URL to the Integrations Settings for each Project that should send data to Clubhouse.

 The last step is to place a personal access token from GitLab into Clubhouse.
-You may use an individual user's token, but it is recommend that you create a bot user in GitLab.
+You may use an individual user's token, but it is recommended that you create a bot user in GitLab.

 1. Create a new user on in your GitLab.com organization.
 Consider using a name that signifies this user connects GitLab to Clubhouse, like 'Clubhouse Bot'.